nsabiyera/Oak/Readme.md

 Oak is about getting things done.
 It's about maintaining a rapid development cycle.
 It's about having an immediate and addictive feedback loop in place to keep you in the zone.
 It's about getting developers on board and getting them up and running fast so that they can start contributing.
 It's about reducing all aspects of development friction.

 ##How Oak?
 Oak does this by leveraging dynamic constructs in C# 4.0.
 These constructs make testing frictionless.
 Oak maintains a rapid development cycle by making testing easy and by providing an immediate feedack loop using Growl For Windows.
 Oak takes advantage of dynamic C# 4.0 and metaprogramming for your data access.
 Initial schema creation, seeding sample data, and regenerating database for other developers is provided directly through controller actions that can be leveraged by tests and rake scripts.
-Oak is built on top of ASP.NET MVC, so you don't have to relearn anything, just build upon what you already know.
+Oak is built on top of ASP.NET MVC, so you don't have to re-learn anything, just build upon what you already know.

 ##What Oak?
 - MIT License
 - Head over to the [wiki](https://github.com/amirrajan/oak/wiki) for additional details.
-- [Reference Implementations](https://github.com/amirrajan/Oak/tree/master/Sample%20Apps) are included with the source
+- [Reference Implementations](https://github.com/amirrajan/Oak/tree/master/Sample%20Apps) are included, test driven, awesome
-- Available via Nuget (install-package oak or install-package oak-edge)
+- Available via Nuget **install-package oak or install-package oak-edge**
-- Continous testing provided by [NSpec](http://nspec.org) and [SpecWatchr](http://nspec.org/continuoustesting) (install-package nspec and install-package specwatchr)
+- Continous testing provided by [NSpec](http://nspec.org) and [SpecWatchr (screen cast)](http://nspec.org/continuoustesting) **install-package nspec and install-package specwatchr**

 Here is a NSpec test for one of the sample apps:

+    //tests shows user registration
     class describe_AccountController : _borrowed_games
     {
         AccountController controller;